An overview of ServiceNow AI: Capabilities, pricing, and a simpler alternative

 A demanding implementation process

-Success depends on perfect data hygiene
+Success depends on data quality

 The usefulness of tools like Now Assist and Predictive Intelligence really hinges on the quality of your existing data.

-The risk of AI "hallucinations" and the need for review
+The risk of AI hallucinations and the need for review

 Limited flexibility with external knowledge sources